canorve/GALFITools/docs/Ellipse.md

     EllipSectGalfit does not correct by K-correction.

-### advanced Examples
+### Advanced Examples

 *   The following options requires that the user has already experienced with the *sectors_photometry* function of the mge library.

     minlevel is a parameter that is given directly to *sectors_photometry* It indicates when the functions stops.
-For example, the following command tells to *sectors_photomety* that stops when the sky is 0.
+For example, the following command tells to *sectors_photometry* that stops when the sky is 0.

     ./EllipSectGalfit.py galfit.14 -minlevel 0